Saturday gave us a cold spring day, as we grappled with graupel

-Nothing that fell on Saturday seemed too remote from possibility, given the day-long display and interplay of cloud and sky.
+Nothing that fell Saturday seemed too remote from possibility, given the day-long display and interplay of cloud and sky.
 Often at a single moment sunshine and blue sky coexisted with dark and ominous clouds.

 Clouds appeared as flat islands of slate, or as the billowing repositories of summertime dreams.

-On a breezy, almost raw, day of temperatures in the 40s and 50s, a single cloud might seem rimmed with orange sunshine at its top, but freighted with dark menace below.
+On a breezy, almost raw day of temperatures in the 40s and 50s, a single cloud might seem rimmed with orange sunshine at its top, but freighted with dark menace below.

 It seemed in a way symbolic of early springtime, with emphasis on transformation and change.

-Spring clearly had arrived, as witnessed by the smiling sun that sometimes could be seen despite a 40 degree wind chill at 2 p.m.
+Spring clearly had arrived, as witnessed by the smiling sun that sometimes could be seen despite a 40-degree wind chill at 2 p.m.

 But winter’s remnants seemed to live in the gray tendrils that stretched from clouds to ground, and brought traces of snow to some spots, while renewing for many our acquaintance with graupel.